christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 ## Build Requirements

-Explain the build requirements associated with each element of this software package.
+Explain the building requirements associated with each element of this software package.

 ### **Compilation Directives**

 ***Example:***
 Biocast is a FORTRAN 90 application that requires compilation for OFM-CS to function.
-The information showing below illustrates those requirements for a successfull build.
-Note that the Makefile and ./build_biocast.sh script have full details necessary to replicate compilation and linkng.
+The information shown below illustrates those requirements for a successfull build.
+Note that the Makefile and ./build_biocast.sh script have full details necessary to replicate compilation and linking.

 Provide instructions on the use of the compilation directives used to create your code, if appropriate.